-INTR-250N 🗇 🔤 Mathematics and Aesthetics of Musical Tuning
+INTR-250N Mathematics and Aesthetics of Musical Tuning

 This course will track the development of musical tuning from the ancient world through the advent of equal temperament.
-Students will examine the philosophical and aesthetic implication of these changes in terms of musical performance, our
+Students will examine the philosophical and aesthetic implication of these changes in terms of musical performance, our mathematical understanding of the world, and our world view in general.
+What is elegant?
+What is consonant?
+What is ugly?
+What is dissonant, chaotic, or asymmetric?.

-Recommended Prerequisites: College-level Math or Physics course
+Recommended Prerequisites: College-level Math or Physics

-INTR-2500 Teadership in Interprofessional Healthcare
+INTR-2500 🌣 🔤 Leadership in Interprofessional Healthcare